Capture and Decay of Electroweak WIMPonium: Analytic and numerical results

 At low masses, the capture cross section experiences a pattern of resonances similar to that for Sommerfeld-enhanced direct annihilation, due to the enhancement of the continuum-state wavefunction close to the origin when a bound state in the spectrum passes through zero energy (note that these are bound states for the potential with \emph{even} $L+S$, whereas the bound states produced by the single-photon-mediated capture necessarily have odd $L+S$).
-At high masses, the resonance peaks diminish and the result approaches our analytic calculation for the unbroken SU(2) limit, up to an overall factor; our numerical capture rate consistently exceeds the analytical prediction by a factor of 3 for $v \lesssim 10^{-3}$.
+At high masses, the resonance peaks diminish and the result approaches our analytic calculation for the unbroken SU(2) limit, up to an overall factor; when we test very high masses beyond the reach of Figure \ref{fig:capture} our numerical capture rate consistently exceeds the analytical prediction by a factor of 3 for $v \lesssim 10^{-3}$.

 We attribute this factor of 3 to a somewhat subtle effect discussed in appendix E2 of \cite{Schutz:2014nka}; the issue is that since the chargino states are not kinematically accessible, we are not truly in the limit of unbroken SU(2), as the mass splitting between the neutralino and chargino states is large compared to other energy scales in the problem (i.e. the kinetic energy of the particles).
 The transition between the large-$r$ regime, where the mass splitting dominates the potential, and the small-$r$ regime, where the potential is approximately Coulombic, can give rise to effects that do not appear in the unbroken-SU(2) limit.